garretgonzales/CodeCalibrate/README.md

 Planned work is prioritized around making the learning loop deeper before broadening the platform:

 1. Expand the Java exercise catalog and learning-path coverage.
-2. Add a learner profile with completed exercises, mastery scores, weak skills, strong skills, and pathway progress.
+2. Add a learner profile with an avatar, completed exercises, mastery summaries, and longer-term activity history.
-3. Improve exercise guidance with richer references and optional editor code completion.
+3. Improve exercise guidance with richer skill-specific references and more context-aware editor suggestions.
-4. Reduce perceived submission latency and improve verdict progress feedback.
+4. Reduce Judge0 turnaround time and make submission progress more representative of the remote evaluation state.
 5. Add GitHub project discovery and track project work separately from exercise mastery.
-6. Continue landing-page illustration, interaction, and accessibility improvements.
+6. Continue refining responsive layout, landing-page motion, and accessibility across mobile and desktop views.

 ## 📚 Exercise content and attribution